What Is Past Simple Tense?

-We use past simple to talk about something that happened once in the past and it's finished.
-In other words, this tense refers to actions that started happening in the past and were finished in the past as well.
+The past simple tense is used to describe an action that took place once in the past and is now finished.
+This tense refers to actions that started and ended in the past.
+In other words, it describes a completed action in the past.
 Here are some examples:

 We use past simple to talk about something that happened several times in the past.
 To be clear the action might have happened regularly and habitually in the past.
 For example: